Right Sliding Panel

 NAT Tracing

-• Click the icon in the upper right corner to open the NAT tracing page in a new window for custom searches.
+• Click the icon in the upper right to open the NAT Tracing page in a new tab for custom searches.

-• Click the time component in the upper right corner to filter data by time.
+• Click the time component in the upper right to filter data by time.

 #1.12 NAT Tracing Details

-NAT tracing details are divided into three main parts: the top header displays related information of the initiated tracing flow; the left side shows the traced network topology, consisting of virtual network topology and physical network topology; the right side shows the corresponding traffic topology.
+NAT tracing details are divided into three parts: the header with information about the traced flow, the left side showing the traced network topology (virtual and physical), and the right side showing the corresponding traffic topology.

 NAT Tracing Details